vga101/gaiasky/docs/Graphics-performance.rst

 Labels
 ======

-Object labels or names in the Gaia Sandbox are rendered using a special ``shader`` which implements `distance field fonts </libgdx/libgdx/wiki/Distance-field-fonts>`__.
+Object labels or names in the Gaia Sky are rendered using a special ``shader`` which implements `distance field fonts </libgdx/libgdx/wiki/Distance-field-fonts>`__.
 This means that labels look great at all distances but it is costlier than the regular